jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 What makes evolution such a persistent and universal process?
 Why has it been, not only around since the beginning of complex life, but the driver of billions of different species for billions of years.

 Answering this question means understanding why lifeforms aren't fundamentally at odds against each other.
 There is of course some conflict.
 Animals such as wolves attacking a bear, or hunting a deer is a daily—and very—visible occurrence.
-But most creatures, from worms to oak trees, the wolves are hardly at odds with.
+But most creatures, from worms to oak trees to wolves are hardly at odds with each other.

 By far, most creatures do not even knowingly interact, let alone compete.

 The reason is it takes a team of species to keep life going.
 No lifeform can survive on its own.
-That's why life forms ecosystems.
+That's why life creates ecosystems.
 Inside creatures are assigned different roles, each with a strict job.
 Only when the ecosystem is working properly, can individuals thrive.

 An ecosystem is a fascinating interdependent system where living organisms work with each other and their surrounding environment.
 Imagine it like a complex web of life, where every organism plays a crucial role.
 Producers, typically green plants and algae, create their own food through photosynthesis and provide energy for the entire system.